regislutter/syncr/readme.md

 ## Gulp

-This project use Gulp (included with Laravel) and Elixir (Laravel's gulp tool) to build the application.
+This project use Gulp (included with Laravel) and Elixir (Laravel's gulp tool) to build the application: [Elixir documentation](http://laravel.com/docs/5.1/elixir)

 ### Gulp commands

-- `gulp`: Compile SASS and build the app
+- `gulp`: Run all tasks (By default: compile SASS and build the app)
+- `gulp --production`: Run all tasks and minify all CSS and JavaScript
-- `gulp watch`: Watch any modification in the SASS files and compile them
+- `gulp watch`: Watch any modification in the assets (SASS files, etc.) and compile them

 ## Laravel PHP Framework